Exciton and biexciton preparation via coherent swing-up excitation in a GaAs quantum dot embedded in micropillar cavity: Introduction

 \section{Introduction}

 Highly efficient sources of pure and indistinguishable single photons are fundamental building blocks of photonic quantum information technologies~\cite{Heindel2023QuantumTechnology}.
 Among solid-state platforms, semiconductor quantum dots (QDs) are leading candidates for realizing such quantum light sources.
 However, the performance of QD-based single-photon sources is critically influenced by the choice of excitation scheme.
-Resonant excitation of the neutral exciton state is the established standard for generating highly indistinguishable, on-demand single photons~\cite{Somaschi2016, Ding2016, Nawrath2019a}.
+Resonant excitation of the neutral exciton state is the established standard for generating highly indistinguishable single photons on demand~\cite{Somaschi2016, Ding2016, Nawrath2019a}.
 Despite its advantages, this technique requires complex polarization filtering or engineered photonic structures to suppress scattered laser light, which can limit photon extraction efficiency and scalability~\cite{Ates2009Post-SelectedMicrocavity, Wang2019, Uppu2020On-chipSource}.
-To overcome these limitations, several off-resonant excitation protocols have been developed, including phonon-assisted excitation~\cite{Thomas2021BrightDipole}, two-photon excitation (TPE)\cite{Muller2014On-demandPairs, Schweickert2018On-demandSource, Wei2022TailoringEmissions}, bichromatic excitation\cite{HeNatPhys19, KoongPRL21, yan2025robustentangledphotongeneration}, and, more recently, the swing-up resonant excitation (SUPER) scheme~\cite{Bracht2021a, Vannucci2023HighlyExcitation, Karli2022SUPEREmitter}.
+To overcome these limitations, several off-resonant excitation protocols have been developed, including phonon-assisted excitation~\cite{Thomas2021BrightDipole}, two-photon excitation (TPE)~\cite{Muller2014On-demandPairs, Schweickert2018On-demandSource, Wei2022TailoringEmissions}, bichromatic excitation~\cite{HeNatPhys19, KoongPRL21, WilburAPLphot22, yan2025robustentangledphotongeneration}, and, more recently, the swing-up resonant excitation (SUPER) scheme~\cite{Bracht2021a, Vannucci2023HighlyExcitation, Karli2022SUPEREmitter}.
 These approaches enable coherent and efficient state preparation while reducing the need for stringent spectral filtering.
+The SUPER scheme, in particular, employs two red-detuned laser pulses to coherently “swing up” the QD from the ground state to an excited state.
+It has shown great potential for the direct exciton preparation on various QD platforms~\cite{Karli2022SUPEREmitter, Nawrath2019a, Boos2024CoherentSwingUp}.
+However, while SUPER has shown promise for exciton (X) preparation, a systematic experimental evaluation of its performance, particularly in comparison to other established excitation methods, is lacking.
+Important factors such as laser polarization alignment, spectral detuning, and the dynamics of exciton state preparation remain to be fully explored.